aspose-total/Aspose.Total-Products/total/en/python-net/unlock/_index.md

 Unlocking a Microsoft Word document typically refers to removing restrictions such as restricted editing (read-only) document, unprotect sections in a protected document, unlocking a password-protected document (Lost Password) or password protection that has been applied to the document.  <br />

-Unlock document using GIF1 offers a powerful and efficient way to remove restrictions without the need to write code from scratch:
+Unlock document using [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) offers a powerful and efficient way to remove restrictions without the need to write code from scratch:

 {{% blocks/products/pf/feature-page-code h3="Python Code - Remove Password Restriction from Microsoft Word Document" %}}